By Anne Nickoloff

 I would eat in silence, laughing at other peoples’ jokes without making any of my own.
 I was afraid of talking to upperclassmen, afraid of embarrassing myself.
 My social anxiety prevented me from being too social during that first year.

-But eventually, I was able to make friends with people who were like me.
+Eventually, I was able to make friends with people who were like me.
 We weren’t as outgoing as the cheerleaders and the football players who talked to each other in the hallways, but we would discuss our favorite books and our plans for college.

 I forced myself to join extracurriculars that I enjoyed, like marching band, theater, ski club, and academic team.
 Soon, I made more friends just by showing up to meetings and practices, friends that I still have to this day.
 After my freshman year passed, I found that I had a big group of friends who were similar to me.